Observability

 defenseclaw setup local-observability up

-The openclaw-observability-bridge binary (shipped in bundles/local_observability_stack/bin/) drives Compose, waits for healthchecks, and writes the OTLP endpoint into ~/.defenseclaw/config.yaml under otel:.
+The openclaw-observability-bridge binary (shipped in bundles/local_observability_stack/bin/) drives Compose, waits for healthchecks, and writes one kind: otlp destination under observability.destinations in ~/.defenseclaw/config.yaml.

 Open Grafana. http://localhost:3000 — anonymous viewer access is enabled by default for the demo dashboards.
-Sign in as admin/admin to edit.
+Follow your local stack's access policy before enabling edits; do not place credentials in terminal transcripts or support output.

 up also refreshes the host-mounted stack copy in ~/.defenseclaw/observability-stack/ from the bundled version before Compose starts.
 That includes Grafana dashboards, Prometheus rules, Loki, Tempo, and OTel Collector config.
 Deleting Docker containers is not enough to update those files because they live on the host; pass --no-refresh-config only when you intentionally want to keep local edits.